socib/glider_toolbox/README.md

   [doc]: http://www.socib.es/users/glider/glider_toolbox/doc
   [m2html]: http://www.artefact.tk/software/matlab/m2html/

-In addition, a tutorial together with sample data is included in the 'dccumentation' folder of the toolbox!
+In addition, a tutorial together with sample data is included in the [documentation][documentation] folder of the toolbox!

 Outline